dxa4481/SmartHealthCardViewer/README.md

 They're kind of a pain because they're encoded 3 or 4 times over, it almost feels like a CTF

+The encoding is as follows:

+QR Code --> Decimal --> JWS --> Deflated zip --> JSON data

 [smarthealth.cards](https://smarthealth.cards) does have a portal that allows you to scan a smart healthcard, but this portal uploads your card to a server, and requirs you grant webcam access to the website to scan your card.

 This repo contains code that staticly client side reads a smart card and mirrors the data back to you.
 [It's hosted here](https://security.love/SmartHealthCardViewer/)